SanderSpies/WorldState.js/GRAPH.md

 The drawback here is also creating new objects and memory allocation.

+Aggregating child changes
+---
+If we would blindly change 1000 children of the same item, it would result in 1000x recreation of the same path.
+To avoid this we aggregate all child changes and perform them all at once.
+This gives a small performance loss for simple operations, but gives a big performance boost for when performing lots of changes.
+We could probably tweak this more in the future for even better results.

 History / Undo / Redo
 ---
 In the previous sections we spoke about replacing objects with new objects, whereby the old object chains are